-During the year ended 30 June 2020, Capgemini maintained the RTBA's target performance levels, including processing 99 per cent of transactions on the day of receipt.
+During the year ended 30 June 2021, Capgemini maintained the RTBA's target performance levels, including processing 99 per cent of transactions on the day of receipt.

 The contract with Capgemini has been extended by one year to end on 30 June 2022 with an option of up to another year till 30 June 2023.
-This extension will allow the RTBA to implement the reforms required by the amendments to the Residential Tenancies Amendment Act 2018, currently due to be introduced on 29 March 2021.
-The extension will also allow the RTBA to procure, design and develop a new registry system.
+This extension allowed time for the RTBA to implement the reforms required by the amendments to the Act, which commenced on 29 March 2021.

+The extension also allows time for the RTBA to procure, design and develop a new registry system.